vframbach/geoquakes/README.md

 - Next, can you add only the first earthquake to the map?
 - Can you add pins for *all* the earthquakes to the map?

 #### Stretch:
-Extend your template:
-- Calculate how long ago the quake occured and add it to the page.
+- Calculate how long ago the quake occurred and add it to the page.
 E.g. "28 hours ago".
 - Parse the title to only include the location, E.g. Instead of "M 4.2 - 1km ESE of Fontana, California", it should just say "Fontana, California"
 - Create a visual indicator of the magnitude of a quake.
 For instance, maybe a 4.0 is indicated by a "yellow" dot, a 5.0 by an "orange" dot, and anything larger is "red".